 Submit RAN5 approved text proposals on MU assessment for TR 38.834 to RAN4 on behalf of RAN5.

-Creation of a RAN5 mailing list dedicated to TRP-TRS: [TBD].
+Creation of a RAN5 mailing list dedicated to TRP-TRS: [3GPP_TSG_RAN_WG5_TRP-TRS-OTA].
 RAN5 highly recommends RAN4 delegates to subscribe to this reflector[, and eventually provide inputs to the discussion].

 In addition, based on the information presented in the LS and the inputs from companies during RAN5#92-e, MU workplan for NR FR1 TRP-TRS was approved in [2].